-Number of piglets weaned per
+Number of piglets weaned per sow per year

-All of our chicken, whether fresh, frozen or ingredient in products such as sandwiches, is from high welfare farms.
+All of our chicken, whether fresh, frozen or ingredient (in products such as sandwiches), is from higher welfare farms that are all small and family owned.
 None of our broiler chickens are beak trimmed or tipped - this is a procedure that blunts the sharp tip of the beak using infrared light, when the chick is first hatched.
+Our indoor flock sizes are capped at 28,000 maximum birds.